Susan Kilrain: Biography

 Kilrain was born on October 24, 1961, in Augusta, Georgia.
 She is the only sister among nine siblings.
 During her childhood she expressed her interest in becoming an astronaut and her family supported her dream.
 She started flying in high school where she had a month off during her senior year and completed training to become a private pilot.

 Kilrain graduated from the Walnut Hill School, Natick, Massachusetts, in 1979.
 In 1982, she obtained a bachelor's degree in aeronautical engineering from Embry-Riddle Aeronautical University.
 She received her master of science degree in aerospace engineering from Georgia Institute of Technology in 1985.
 During her time in graduate school she worked as a Wind Tunnel Project Officer for Lockheed Corporation.

 In January 1985, she had the chance to speak with Dick Scobee, who one year later died as commander of the Challenger STS-51-L. Scobee advised that she should join the military as a pilot if she wanted to increase her chances of being accepted into the astronaut program.
 In 1985, she joined the US Navy.
-She quickly realized that the Navy was not an organisation that was friendly to women and that it was reluctant to accept her.
+She quickly realized that the Navy was not an organization that was friendly to women and that it was reluctant to accept her.
 She was quoted as saying:I realized that I was a woman in a man's world, so I was going to be an outsider.
 My whole philosophy was not to make waves.
 My goal was to be an astronaut.
 I wanted to fit in without accepting unacceptable behavior.Susan served as the Legislative Specialist for Shuttle for the Office of Legislative Affairs at NASA Headquarters in Washington D.C.
 She retired from the Astronaut Office in December 2002 and from the US Navy later in 2005.

 Commander Susan Still Kilrain during her visit to King Abdullah University of Science and Technology as part of the space camp Space 2101.

 Since her retirement she works as a motivational speaker.
 She has participated in the space camp named Space 2101 in 2022 at the Dubai International Academy (DIA) Al Barsha, and in 2023 at King Abdullah University of Science and Technology.
 During the space camp in Dubai 2,299 students representing 108 nationalities, from five schools achieved a Guinness Book of World Record for the world's largest space exploration lesson across multiple venues.

 Personal life

 She is married to Vice Admiral Colin J. Kilrain.
-The couple has four children and reside in Virginia Beach, Virginia.
+The couple have four children and reside in Virginia Beach, Virginia.
 She loves photography and traveling, as well as martial arts, triathlon and playing the piano.

 With the space historian Francis French, Kilrain co-authored a children's book named An Unlikely Astronaut.